Physical Environments

 • Sensory rooms

-• Fidget toys, soft lighting, rocking chairs
+• Fidget toys, soft lighting, rocking chairs, art supplies, sensory wall

 • ‘Crash’ furniture (soft and safe for flopping down on) (Bahrampour & deCourcy Hinds, 2022)

-• Nature elements – plants, waterfall/fountain, art, sounds
+• Nature elements: plants, waterfall/fountain, art, sounds

 return to top